 2Enrollment Level: FT = Full-Time, TQ = Three-Quarter-Time, HT = Half-Time, LT = Less-Than Half-Time

 This grant is awarded to eligible students who are working on their first bachelor’s degree.
 The amount of this grant is determined by your Expected Family Contribution (EFC) as calculated from your FAFSA.
 The EFC must be between 0 and 5,198.
 For the 2015-2016 award year, the award amount ranges from $581 to $5,775.
-As of July 1, 2009, students could receive Pell Grants year round (up to 200%); however, starting July 1, 2011, students may only receive more than 100% of their Pell grant from the 10-11 aid year as this provision was eliminated.
-Students are limited to 12 semesters (or 600%) of funding.
+Students are limited to the equivalent of 12 semesters (or 600%) of funding.
 Because the summer term is a non-standard term, Pell grants for the summer are prorated to 35.29%.

 Unless you are currently enrolled for a term, we award this grant assuming that you will be attending full-time.
 Once you enroll, if your current enrollment is not full-time, the Pell grant award will adjust downward in conjunction with your enrollment.
-Once the census date is reached for a term (with the exception of the summer term, this is the 10th day of class), fluctuations in the Pell grant award will no longer be made.
+Once the census date is reached for a term (with the exception of the summer term, this is the 10th day of class), fluctuations in the Pell grant award will only occur if a course is added or if it is determined that a student never attended a course they were initially enrolled in.

 A student who is not eligible for a Pell Grant but whose parent or guardian was a member of the U.S. Armed Forces and died as a result of service performed in Iraq or Afghanistan after September 11, 2001 may be eligible to receive the Iraq and Afghanistan Service Grant.